opalmedapps/opal-db-management/README.md

 Note: Alembic commands must be run from the directory corresponding to the database you want to make changes to

+##### Alembic Branches

+We make use of the alembic 'branch_labels' feature to separate our development data from the production environment.
+This works similarly to environment settings in other areas of OHIG development wherein we must specify which environment we want to be working in between 'development' and 'production'.
+Currently, the development branch contains an extra version file which inserts the test data for development only.
+Use `alembic history` to see the current list of heads.
+The `development` and `production` heads share a common down_revision corresponding to the table schema revision.
+The `production` branch inserts views, functions, events, and procedures only.

+To specify a branch, simply prefix the branch label @ head:

+Upgrade to development head `alembic upgrade development@head` Upgrade to production head `alembic upgrade production@head`

+We can also stop at specific points along these branch paths by giving the unique identifier code of the version file you want to stop at, @head.

-Finally, to apply your migration: `alembic upgrade head` You can also optionally refer to a specific migration file with a shortened identifier code (as long as it uniquely identifies the file within that folder of versions)
+You can also optionally refer to a specific migration file with a shortened identifier code (as long as it uniquely identifies the file within that folder of versions)
-For example to migrate to version file 'a7b8dd1c55b1_generate_initial_opaldb_structure_ddl_.py': `alembic upgrade a7b`
+For example to migrate to version file 'a7b8dd1c55b1_generate_initial_opaldb_structure_ddl_.py': `alembic upgrade d06@development`

 #### Version controlling triggers, events, functions, procedures

 Object-oriented version control of these constructs isn't really supported 'natively' in Alembic, but there are workarounds like the one outlined here: https://stackoverflow.com/questions/67247268/how-to-version-control-functions-and-triggers-with-alembic.
 It still requires writing everything out in SQL though.

-Note that when we first implemented Alembic, all of the existing views, triggers, events, functions, and procedures were imported with raq SQL in an initial DB setup migration.

-### Generating initial model structure from existing databases
+### [Optional] Generating initial model structure from existing databases

 Note: This step is only necessary when the alembic models.py file is empty.
-It only needs to be run once initially and can be ignored afterwards.
+It only needs to be run if there isn't a populated models file for the database in question.

 SQLAlchemy has a support library designed to quickly generate SQLAlchemy models, given an existing SQL database and a connection url.
 This has been extra easy with the initial_model_populate file.
 In this file we specify the connection string for our dockerized OpalDB connection, and the library handles the rest and populates models.py with the table schema.